VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/alertmanager-setup-for-deployment.md

 There are limitations for the rules files:

-1. All files may contain no more than 100 rules in total
+1. All files may contain no more than 100 rules in total.
+If you need to upload more rules contact us via [support@victoriametrics.com](mailto:support@victoriametrics.com).
-2. The maximum file size is 20mb
+2. The maximum file size is 20mb.
-3. The names of the groups in the files should be different
+3. The names of the groups in the files should be unique.

 You can also use API for uploading rules.
 Switch to **"Upload with API"** on the page and follow the instructions: